What the Options Market Tells Us About UnitedHealth Group

 UnitedHealth Group is one of the largest private health insurers, providing medical benefits to about 50 million members globally, including 1 million outside the us as June 2024.
 As a leader in employer-sponsored, self-directed, and government-backed insurance plans, UnitedHealth has obtained massive scale in managed care.
 Along with its insurance assets, UnitedHealth's continued investments in its Optum franchises have created a healthcare services colossus that spans everything from medical and pharmaceutical benefits to providing outpatient care and analytics to both affiliated and third-party customers.

+Following our analysis of the options activities associated with UnitedHealth Group, we pivot to a closer look at the company's own performance.

-Present Market Standing of UnitedHealth Group With a trading volume of 1,373,638, the price of UNH is down by -1.72%, reaching $588.72.
-Current RSI values indicate that the stock is may be approaching overbought.
-Next earnings report is scheduled for 30 days from now.
-Expert Opinions on UnitedHealth Group
+Present Market Standing of UnitedHealth Group With a volume of 1,271,110, the price of UNH is down -0.48% at $589.39.
+RSI indicators hint that the underlying stock may be approaching overbought.
+Next earnings are expected to be released in 29 days.
+What Analysts Are Saying About UnitedHealth Group

+An analyst from Cantor Fitzgerald has revised its rating downward to Overweight, adjusting the price target to $591.
 An analyst from Cantor Fitzgerald downgraded its action to Overweight with a price target of $591.
-Reflecting concerns, an analyst from Cantor Fitzgerald lowers its rating to Overweight with a new price target of $591.
+In a cautious move, an analyst from Cantor Fitzgerald downgraded its rating to Overweight, setting a price target of $591.

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.